MarcoIeni/release-plz/website/docs/github/output.md

 - `releases`: The JSON output of the `release` command.
   It's an array of JSON objects with the following properties:
   - `package_name`: The name of the package that was released.
+  - `prs`: Array of PRs present in the changelog body of the release.
+    Usually, they are the PRs containing the changes that were released.
+    Each entry is an object containing:
+    - `html_url`: The URL of the PR.
+    - `number`: The number of the PR.
   - `tag`: git tag name of the package that was released.
 It's returned even if you have [git_tag_enable](../config.md#the-git_tag_enable-field) set to `false`, so that you can use this to create the git tag yourself.